posva/2025-03-amsterdam-pinia-colada/slides.md

 <!--
 - in a way, we try to predict
-- the surgeon has people around that know the process and can provide the tools before they are needed -->
+- the surgeon has people around that know the process and can provide the tools before they are needed
+- Optimistic updates: when mutating server state, we can update the client state before the server responds -->

 ---